 Even with what feels like thousands of buttons, Alesis have made it easy to use and create.
 Of course, I’ve just scratched the surface.
 However, you should by now be able to practice for hours!

 I’ve owned a few different drum machines over the years.
 The Alesis SR18 is pretty much the best one available.

 Sure it’s complex and probably has far more options than you’ll ever need.
 However, Alesis have tried to make it user-friendly.
-So you’ll be able to jam along with a beat without having to read the manual.
+So you’ll be able to jam along with a beat without reading the manual.

-So if you’re looking to improve your feel and time, then it’s worth investing in the Alesis SR18.
+So if you’re looking to improve your feel and time, it’s worth investing in the Alesis SR18 drum machine.